 TIGTA has identified other opportunities for the IRS to more efficiently use its available resources.
-For example, TIGTA identified potential improvements in the efficiency of the ACS.22 The ACS plays an integral role in the IRS's efforts to collect unpaid taxes and secure unfiled tax returns.
+For example, TIGTA identified potential improvements in the efficiency of the ACS.25 The ACS plays an integral role in the IRS's efforts to collect unpaid taxes and secure unfiled tax returns.
 ACS employees are responsible for collecting unpaid taxes and securing tax returns from delinquent taxpayers who have not complied with previous notices.
-The number of ACS contact representatives in FY 2013 was 39 percent less than in FY 2010 due either to attrition or reassignment, because resources are needed to answer incoming telephone calls and work identity theft cases.
-This resulted in fewer resources available to devote to the collection of
+The number of ACS contact representatives in FY 2013 was 39 percent less than in FY 2010 due either to attrition or reassignment, and these resources are needed to answer incoming telephone calls and work identity theft cases.
+This resulted in fewer resources available to devote to the collection of unpaid taxes.
+However, the IRS's overall collection inventory practices were not changed to reflect the reduced workforce and, as a result, new inventory continued to be sent to the ACS without interruption, even though inventory was infrequently worked.
+This has had a substantial impact on the amount of Federal taxes that remain uncollected.